ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/events.md

 #### **GetEdgeSourceElement**

-To get incident sc-elements of removable sc-edge you can use `GetEdgeSourceElement` and `GetEdgeTargetElement` methods.
+To get incident sc-elements of erasable sc-edge you can use `GetEdgeSourceElement` and `GetEdgeTargetElement` methods.

 ```cpp
 ...